hypergeek-dev/cakery-webshop/README.md

 Wireframes have been created and used during the design process to establish the basic structure of the site before visual design and content creation.
 Wireframes are designed with a mobile-first approach but also consider the desktop view to ensure a seamless experience across all devices.

-## Development

-The Cakery Webshop site is developed with responsiveness and user-friendliness in mind.
-It uses HTML, CSS, and JavaScript for front-end development and a secure server-side language for back-end development.

-### Wireframes

-Wireframes have been created and used during the design process to establish the basic structure of the site before visual design and content creation.
-Wireframes are designed with a mobile-first approach but also consider the desktop view to ensure a seamless experience across all devices.

 #### Desktop Wireframes

 Home Page | About Page